OmarHatem28/Emsakia-Ramadan/README.md

 ## Emsakia is a cross platform app made with flutter.

-This app is made to help muslims
+This app is made to help Muslims
-* know the exact time of prayers during the holy month Ramdan
+* know the exact time of prayers during the holy month Ramadan
 * know how much left for Iftar and Imsak
 * it also contains some helpeful features like Morning and Evening Azkar.